killermann/ipm/content/articles/literal-transphobia.md

 - Terminology
 ---

-<address>The following essay was written for forthcoming <a href="https://www.itspronouncedmetrosexual.com/books/dogmatic-activism" target="_blank" rel="noopener noreferrer">book about dogmatic activism</a>, which I'm currently <em>publicly</em> (!) writing, as a new blog post every day on my personal blog.
+<address>The following essay was written for my forthcoming <a href="https://www.itspronouncedmetrosexual.com/books/dogmatic-activism" target="_blank" rel="noopener noreferrer">book about dogmatic activism</a>, which I'm currently <em>publicly</em> (!) writing, as a new blog post every day on my personal blog.
 If you want to follow along, you can <a href="https://bitly.com/sjmdbook" target="_blank" rel="noopener noreferrer"><strong>get new chapters emailed to you as I publish them</strong></a>.
 Here's the <a title="Literal Transphobia, original essay by Sam Killermann" href="https://www.samkillermann.com/literal-transphobia" rel="canonical">link to the original post</a>.</address>

 I'd be willing to bet the goal of most LGBTQ+ advocates, educators, and activists has never been to make people afraid of transgender people.
 If that _has_ been your goal, these aren't the words you're looking for.
 You can go about your business.
 [Move along](https://youtu.be/ihyjXd2C-E8?t=58).